Religious Education Curriculum Statement

 Promote a close and co-operative relationship between home, parish and school.

-In the school community we live by the motto:-
+In the school community we live by the motto:- 'Learn to Love, Love to Learn, Together in Christ'

 Our principal aim is that children leave St Austin’s Catholic Primary School with a wide range of happy and rich memories in RE formed through interesting and exciting experiences driven through an engaging and comprehensive curriculum which is the basis of knowledge and understanding of the Catholic faith, enabling them to develop a living and personal faith in Jesus Christ and allowing them to know and love God.